 There are five food offerings throughout the day: Macheo (sunrise offerings at 6:30AM), Miamko (7AM to 10:30AM), Vitafunio (snacks from 11:30AM to 3PM), Chai (tea from 3PM to 4:30PM), Kisikusiku (twilight offerings from 5PM to 7PM), and Rehema (evening indulgences from 8PM to 10PM).

-Upgrading from Savannah View to Club Level usually costs around $50 to $100 per day.
+Upgrading from Savanna View to Club Level usually costs around $75 to $150 per day.
 For a couple, this is usually worth it.
 For a family of four willing to take advantage of the offerings, it is definitely worth it.
-The food offerings may be small bites, but they could easily cut significantly into your dinner costs, and your morning snack will be more than taken care of.
-We loved Animal Kingdom Lodge and the Kilimanjaro Club and cannot wait to return.

 All Your Other Disney World Planning Questions Answered